shakfu/timu/README.md

 # timu

-timo, which is "team" in Swahili, provides a team of specialised LLM agents.
-Each agent has a role that fixes its prompt, tools and permissions.
-Workflows combine the roles toward one objective.
+**timu**—Swahili for *team*—brings together specialised LLM agents, each with a defined role that determines its prompt, tools, and permissions.
+Workflows coordinate these roles to achieve a shared objective.

 Status: alpha.
 The design is in `docs/dev/design.md`.